 [a] Lactose is a disaccharide.
 It’s the key sugar in milk.
-Milk-drinking mammals can digest lactose when they’re babies, but most stop producing the lactose-digesting enzyme lactase once they’re weaned.
+Milk-drinking mammals can digest lactose when they’re babies, but stop producing the lactose-digesting enzyme lactase once they’re weaned.
 In other words, most mammals are lactose intolerant (except when they’re babies).
-If these mammals, as adults, ingest lactose, they’d experience diarrhea and flatulence.
+If these mammals, as adults, ingested lactose, they’d experience diarrhea and flatulence.

-In a few populations of humans, domestication of ruminants (mammals like cows, goats, and camels) was accompanied by the spread of a mutation that allowed humans to continue to produce lactase throughout their lifespan, enabling them to digest milk products.
+In a few populations of humans, the domestication of ruminants (mammals like cows, goats, and camels) was accompanied by the spread of a mutation that allowed humans to continue to produce lactase throughout their lifespan, enabling them to digest milk products.
 But other populations (the majority of humanity) are lactose intolerant (as are many individuals within the cultures that descend from the ancestral milk-drinkers).